Retirement Income Strategy – Downsizer House Sales

 Property prices and home sales have been going gang busters on the Sunshine Coast and SE Queensland regions for months now.
 Everywhere you go you will hear stories of massive financial gains for local homeowners selling their properties.

-Some people approaching retirement may see this as a chance to downsize their living circumstances and boost their retirement income through contributing some of their profits into superannuation.
-This is certainly a retirement strategy option.
+Some people approaching retirement may see this as a chance to downsize their living circumstances and boost their retirement income through contributing some of their profits into superannuation as part of their SMSF investment strategy.
+This is certainly a retirement planning strategy option.
 Since 2018 the Australian Government have made available a Downsizer Contribution scheme to people 65yrs and older in which they can contribute up to $300,000 from the sale of their home into their superannuation.
 In the May 2021 Federal Budget, the Government announced a plan to extend this scheme to people as young as 60yrs who sell their home - most likely starting from 1st July 2022 (once passed through parliament this year).

 Keep in mind, there is also currently an allowance for people until 65yrs old to contribute up to $300,000, over a 3 year period, as non-concessional funds into their superannuation.
 These funds can be from any source.
 Please see our article ‘Retirement Investment Strategies – Superannuation Lump Sum Contributions’ from August 2020 for more details on this option.